top of page

 Ever since I can remember, I've created some form of art.
 It's in my DNA.
 I've always had a visual eye and love creating and coming up with ideas.

-Since 2013, I've been making collages using torn magazine swatches of color as my palette.
 Why use magazines?
-I had plenty of them, and it probably stems from the time when I worked as a junior art director at my first advertising job.
-I would rip and scan magazines to create new print ad concepts (what we called "scrap art"), and then refine those concepts for my clients (it was a time pre-online stock photo resources & AI).
+I had plenty of them, and it stems from the time when I worked as a junior art director at my first advertising job.
+I would rip and scan magazine swatches to create new print ad concepts (what we called then "scrap art").

 Contact me today if you have a photo that you would like me to turn into an original piece of art!